kgyrtkirk/druid/.github/BENCHMARKING.md

 **Branch symlink not updating:**
 By design.
 Symlinks only update on fast-forward (when old commit is ancestor of new commit).
 This prevents the branch pointer from jumping backwards or to unrelated commits.

+**Authentication errors when pushing:**
+- Verify `BENCH_REPO_TOKEN` secret is configured in repository settings
+- Ensure the PAT has write permissions to `kgyrtkirk/druid-bench`
+- Check that the PAT hasn't expired

 ## Why This Design